-I soon found out what it was all about when I attended this FAM , the second biggest one this year which was special because it was also the launch of the 1Malaysia YES ( or One Malaysia Year End Sale)
+I soon found out what it was all about when I attended this FAM .
+It the second biggest this year and special because it was also the launch of the 1Malaysia YES ( or One Malaysia Year End Sale)

-Taking a leaf from neighbouring Thailand, the Ministry of Tourism was revamped from a dusty bureaucratic organisation to a vibrant Tourism Malaysia with the sole idea of developing Tourism, the third largest driver of the Malaysian economy after petroleum and agriculture generating an income of RM 65.4 billion in 2013.
-This has proved to be a wise step indeed because the industry has seen a remarkable growth in numbers since its first FAM in 2000 and every year the numbers keep increasing with 2013 seeing 25.7 million tourists.
+Taking a leaf from neighbouring Thailand, the Ministry of Tourism revamped itself from a dusty bureaucratic organisation to a vibrant Tourism Malaysia.
+The sole idea was developing Tourism.
+It is, after all, the third largest driver of the Malaysian economy after petroleum and agriculture.
+It generated an income of RM 65.4 billion in 2013.
+This was a wise step indeed because the industry has grown remarkably since its first FAM in 2000 .
+And every year the numbers keep increasing with 2013 seeing 25.7 million tourists.

-Well, apart from the fact that Malaysia is close to home, there are many reasons why it is indeed a great holiday destination as it has something for everyone.
+Well, apart from the fact that Malaysia is close to home, there are many reasons why it is indeed a great holiday destination.
+It has something for everyone.

 Even before the plane lands at KL, you can see miles and miles of lush green palm growing in the land below you.
-And this rich tropical country with its forests and wildlife is a fascinating place for nature lovers who can enjoy nature parks in the city itself or go out into the interiors on Eco trails.
+And this rich tropical country with its forests and wildlife is a fascinating place for nature lovers who can enjoy nature parks in the city itself.
+Or you could go into the interiors on Eco trails.

-Exotic birds and animals like the proboscis monkey can be seen in their natural habitat while the Americana Periplanata remains a rare species.
+Here you can see exotic birds and animals like the proboscis monkey can in their natural habitat .
+(Though thankfully, the Americana Periplanata remains a rare species.)

 Apart from the shared history of the Commonwealth nations, we Indians will have a lot to identify with in Malaysia.
-Malaysia is truly the melting pot of Asia and its multi cultural and multi ethnic society is quite similar to ours.
-With several of its people having roots from South India, there are pockets in various cities that are actually called Little India which transport you back to the Malabar or Coromandel coast.
+Malaysia is truly the melting pot of Asia.
+And its multi cultural and multi ethnic society is quite similar to ours.
+With several of its people having roots from South India, there are pockets in various cities that are actually called Little India.
+You are immediately transported to the Malabar or Coromandel coast.